lepropst/piglet-pack-site/content/common/mission-statement.md

 # Mission Statement

-## Piglet Pack offers professional web development services that focus on optimization of professional communication across various platforms.
-Both client-to-developer and user-to-content interaction benefit from increased accessibility standards.
-Our Piglet Pack priority is to aid in the collaborative development of effective and accessible communication that benefits all parties.
+## I strive to be professional, creative, and efficient.
+I maintain an emphasis on accessibility throughout my work and always look into the various aspects that affect the products I work on in that regard.
+My objective is to facilitate collaborative development of effective and accessible solutions.